 Cathy Holmes of Scrub’n in Bowmanville points out that supporting local allows the town’s BIA to host all the great events and festivals that visitors enjoy throughout the year, in addition to the ones during the holidays.
 “The downtown is the heartbeat of our community,” she states.
 “Many businesses in our downtown are family-owned and operated, and many of them have been so for decades.
 These businesses give back to the community by sponsoring local charities, sports teams, and ensuring that our community continues to be supported and thrive.
 By shopping local, you are supporting families instead of huge corporations.”

 Here is a list of wonderful stores you should check out this holiday season.
-Be sure to visit their website for details prior to visiting in-person.
 Support local!